 - valvular disease

-Heart-related side effects may be more pronounced if a person needs other therapies in the area, such as chest radiation therapy for lung cancer.
+Heart-related side effects may be more pronounced if a person undergoes other therapies in the same area of the body, such as chest radiation therapy for lung cancer.

 - decreased lung capacity

-- an increase in scar tissue called pulmonary fibrosis
+- pulmonary fibrosis, which is an increase in scar tissue

 - inflammation in the lungs

-Lung problems may be more likely with specific drugs or when treatment targets the lung area, such as chest radiation therapy for lung cancer.
+Lung problems may be more likely with specific drugs or with treatments that target the lung area, such as chest radiation therapy for lung cancer.
 Anyone with a high risk for other lung conditions should discuss all available treatment options with a doctor.

-Being aware of how cognitive symptoms affect a person may help them find ways to solve them.
+Being aware of how cognitive symptoms affect a person may help them find ways to address these problems.
 For example, a person who regularly loses their keys may take a picture with their phone each time they set their keys down, or they may choose to have someone else look after their keys when they get home.

 Mental health conditions

-Mental health conditions, such as anxiety, depression, and issues with body image, are common in cancer survivors.
-Research from 2018 notes that up to 20% of people with cancer experience depression, four times as common as the general population.
+Mental health conditions such as anxiety, depression, and body image difficulties are common in cancer survivors.
+Research from 2018 notes that up to 20% of people with cancer experience depression — this is four times the rate of depression in the general population.

-Dealing with long-term mental health conditions can be a challenge.
-However, working with a mental health professional may help a person find ways to manage their condition.
+Long-term mental health conditions can be a challenge.
+However, a mental health professional may be able to help a person find ways to manage their condition.

 A person may lose some or all of their hair during treatment.
-It typically starts to grow back after they complete treatment.
-However, in some people, the hair regrowth may have a different texture, grow differently, or have a different color.
+Hair typically starts to grow back once a person completes treatment.
+However, in some people, the hair that regrows may have a different texture, grow differently, or have a different color than it did before.

 Hair loss generally improves with time.
-In rare cases, such as when the person has to undergo intense chemotherapy for long periods, hair loss may be permanent.
+In rare cases, such as when a person undergoes intense chemotherapy for long periods, hair loss may be permanent.

 These symptoms may go away after cancer treatment.
 In younger females, menstrual periods may come back with time.
 For others, menopause may be permanent.

-Males may also experience symptoms similar to menopause from cancer treatments for their prostate or testicles and therapies that affect the thyroid.
+Males may also experience symptoms similar to menopause as a result of cancer treatments for the prostate or testicles or therapies that affect the thyroid.
 They may experience a loss of sexual desire, erectile dysfunction, and hot flashes.

 If a person plans on having children in the future, some procedures may make this a possibility.
-Methods such as preserving viable embryos or sperm may allow people to have children even if they become infertile.
+Methods such as preserving viable embryos or sperm may allow people to have children even if they experience infertility after treatment.

-A person should speak with a doctor to discuss their risk of nerve damage.
-Other risk factors for nerve damage may include diet, other conditions, and the type of chemotherapy drug.
+A person should speak with a doctor about their risk of nerve damage.
+Other risk factors for nerve damage may include diet, other health conditions, and the type of chemotherapy drug a person receives.

 Nerve damage may improve with time.
-For some people, it may be permanent.
+However, for some people, it may be permanent.

-Chemotherapy may affect the enamel of the teeth or how it forms.
-The long-term side effects of this may include an increased risk of dental issues such as cavities and sensitivity.
-Other cancer therapies may also affect the gums or lower saliva production.
+Chemotherapy may affect the enamel of the teeth and how it forms.
+The long-term side effects of this may include an

-Dental problems could be more likely in people receiving treatment for cancer of the head and neck.
+Dental problems could be more likely in people who receive treatment for cancer of the head and neck.

 Regular checkups with a dentist may help identify and treat problem areas.
-Some topical creams and toothpaste may help with tooth sensitivity.
+Some topical creams and toothpastes may help with tooth sensitivity.

-There is no set timeline on side effects from chemotherapy.
+There is no set timeline for side effects from chemotherapy.
 Chemotherapy will affect each person differently.